EthicalSource/ethicalsource.dev/content/blog/ai-and-gender-based-violence.md

 ### About Seerat Khan

-[Seerat Khan](https://www.linkedin.com/in/seerat-khan-557949144/) is the Programs and Comms Lead at the [Digital Rights Foundation](https://digitalrightsfoundation.pk) in Pakistan, and has done extensive work on gender and technology over the past 7 years.
+[Seerat Khan](https://www.linkedin.com/in/seerat-khan-557949144/) is the Programs Lead at the [Digital Rights Foundation](https://digitalrightsfoundation.pk) in Pakistan, and has done extensive work on gender and technology over the past 7 years.
 She mostly works with women human rights defenders and women journalists on key themes like data protection, online safety, gender, privacy and misinformation.